ibm-cloud-docs/watson-assistant/define-webhook-auth.md

 {{site.data.keyword.attribute-definition-list}}

-# Webhook authentication
+# Defining the authentication method for pre-message and post-message webhooks
-{: #webhook-auth}
+{: #define-webhook-auth}

-This document outlines the process for configuring authentication for pre-message webhooks and post-message webhooks in {{site.data.keyword.conversationshort}}.
+This document shows the process for configuring authentication for pre-message webhooks and post-message webhooks in {{site.data.keyword.conversationshort}}.
 It covers the available authentication methods and how to set them up.

 ## Overview
 {: #webhook-overview}